Meet

 Mara Ruffin Blackmon is a dedicated community advocate and public servant who believes effective leadership starts with being present and engaged.

-Mara is the owner of multiple small businesses in Bessemer and Birmingham, including Bistro on 19th, Everyday Sunshine Childcare Center, and Giggles and Wiggles Academy.
-Through her work as an entrepreneur, she has created jobs, managed budgets responsibly, and learned what it takes to keep doors open even when times are hard.
-She brings that same practical, accountable approach to public service.
+Mara is the owner of several small businesses in Jefferson County, including Bistro on 19th, Everyday Sunshine Childcare Center, and Giggles and Wiggles Academy.
+Through her work as an entrepreneur, she has created jobs, managed budgets responsibly, and understands firsthand the challenges families and small businesses face.

-Mara is a strong advocate for education, youth development, and senior engagement.
-She has funded scholarships, supported classroom initiatives, honored educators, and created programs that help young people and seniors stay connected, supported, and engaged.
-In 2023, she founded Senior Circle to provide fellowship and resources for older adults.
+Mara is also a strong advocate for education, youth development, and senior engagement.
+She has funded scholarships, supported educators and classroom initiatives, and in 2023 founded Senior Circle to provide fellowship and resources for older adults.
+She has served as Vice Finance Chair of the Jefferson County Democratic Party and remains active in numerous civic and community organizations throughout the district.